bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 The Browsersync preview is launched by executing the `stencil start` command in a terminal window.
 When `stencil start` is executed, Stencil CLI checks for the required `.stencil` configuration file or `secrets.stencil.json` and `config.stencil.json` configuration files (if using Stencil V3.1 release or later), which contains the following information:
 * the store's URL
-* an API access token
+* a store-level API account access_token
 * a local port number

 <!-- theme: info -->